Daanisa is the name of an umbrella-shaped tree under which coffee is planted in the Guji region of Ethiopia.

-This indigenous tree, also known for construction and medicinal applications, allows the coffee plants to grow in the shade of its big drop-shaped leaves.
+This allows the coffee plants to grow in the shade of this indigenous medicinal tree.

 Is also the name given to a sub-locality in the Guji region, in Ethiopia.